LuanEdCosta/js-data-structures-and-algorithms/README.md

 ## :arrow_right: How to Run

-**Using Code Runner VsCode Extension**

-- Download the extension **Code Runner** for VsCode
-- To run TypeScript files using Code Running Extension you need to install `ts-node` globally with `yarn global add ts-node` or `npm i -g ts-node`
-- Right click in a file > Run Code
-- See the result in console

 **Running in the browser**

 - Clone the project in your local machine
 - Install dependencies with `yarn install` or `npm i`
 - Run `yarn start` or `npm start` to compile and watch changes .ts files
-- Edit index.html script tag to run the file you want
-- Run `index.html` with **Live Server / Lite Server** or open this file in the browser, but without a server you will have to press F5 to reload the page on every change in .ts files
+- Run `index.html` with **Live Server / Lite Server**
 - Press F12 and select the console tab to see the logs

+:exclamation: :rocket: This project compiles to newer versions of ECMAScript, so you need to run in a modern browser such as Chrome or Firefox.

 ## :link: Study References (LINKS)